-IHPA receives adjustment proposals through its Pricing Framework for Australian Public Hospital Services and NEP and national efficient cost (NEC) Determinations consultation processes.
-Outside of these consultation processes, IHPA may also initiate adjustment proposals.
-Proposals require IHPA to consider introducing a range of adjustments to recognise the complexity of patients that may not be recognised by the classification systems.
+IHPA receives adjustment proposals through its Pricing Framework for Australian Public Hospital Services and the consultative processes for developing the annual NEP Determination.
+IHPA may also initiate adjustment proposals outside of these consultative processes.
+Proposals require IHPA to consider introducing a range of adjustments to recognise legitimate and unavoidable cost variations that may not be adequately captured by the classification systems.